 1 | (require-package 'nvm) |

-To specify where to run Node, I wrote another small defun, named run-node
+To specify where to run Node, I wrote another small defun, named run-node,

 that prompts for a directory in which to start Node.
 Before it does this,

-though, it checks whether a program named node
+though, it checks whether a program named node is in the exec-path, and if

-first.
+not, it runs do-nvm-use first.
 Once we have a Node to execute and a directory

-to execute it in, we can make a new comint
+to execute it in, we can make a new comint buffer bound to the repl process.

 To address the issue of different repls needing to be run for different

-adds the cwd to the buffer name.
+projects, run-node adds the cwd to the buffer name.
 Repls for project A and

-project B will live in buffers named *-node-repl-path/to/projectA
+project B will live in buffers named *-node-repl-path/to/projectA and

-, respectively—making switching to the right
+*-node-repl-path/to/projectB, respectively—making switching to the right

 buffer with ido trivial.